KnowPulse-KnowledgeBase/helium-exporter/index.md

 title: "How to use KnowPulse Helium Exporter to downnload pedigree and categorical data and for visualization using Helium Pedigree Visualization Framework"

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson will show you how to export raw phenotypic data and germplasm for visualization using Helium Pedigree Visualization Framework."
+short-purpose: "This lesson will show you how to export raw phenotypic data and germplasm from KnowPulse Helium Exporter for visualization using Helium Pedigree Visualization Framework."

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.